ProactiveProgrammers/collatz-creation-starter/writing/reflection.md

 # Collatz Chains

 TODO: Make sure that you delete all of the TODO markers and rephrase all of the prompts inside of this file.
-When you are finished working
+When you are finished working on this technical writing it should contain polished content without any mistakes in Markdown syntax, spelling, or grammar.

 ## Add Your Name Here